aleph-im/aleph-docs/docs/nodes/compute/troubleshooting.md

 4. **Test Network Connectivity:**

     - Use `ping6` to ping the local IPv6 gateway or known IPv6 addresses like Google's DNS `2001:4860:4860::8888` to test connectivity.

+## 5) Persistent Storage Corruption
+### Issue Summary

+During operations, if the persistent storage test reveals data corruption, the system may be unable to properly read or validate data stored in the persistent volumes, potentially resulting in errors or data loss.

+#### Symptoms

+- Errors indicating that the data in persistent volumes is not valid JSON.
+- Persistent storage read failures logged during system checks.

+### Probable Cause

+The files on the disk used by the persistent volumes might have become corrupted, possibly due to abrupt shutdowns, hardware failures, or file system issues.

+### Troubleshooting Steps

+1. **Identify Corrupted Volumes:**

+    - Check the logs to identify which persistent volume files are causing the errors.

+2. **Remove Corrupted Volumes:**

+    - Navigate to the directory containing the corrupted volumes:
+        ```shell
+        cd /var/lib/aleph/vm/volumes/persistent/
+        ```
+    - Remove the corrupted files.
+Here are the commands to remove the identified corrupted volumes:
+        ```shell
+        sudo rm /var/lib/aleph/vm/volumes/persistent/63faf8b5db1cf8d965e6a464a0cb8062af8e7df131729e48738342d956f29ace/increment-storage.ext4
+        sudo rm /var/lib/aleph/vm/volumes/persistent/67705389842a0a1b95eaa408b009741027964edc805997475e95c505d642edd8/increment-storage.ext4
+        ```

+3. **Restart Services:**

+    - After removing the corrupted volume files, restart the affected services to trigger the recreation of the necessary storage files:
+        ```shell
+        sudo systemctl restart aleph-vm-supervisor.service
+        ```

+4. **Verify System Stability:**

+    - Monitor the system logs for new errors.
+    - Conduct tests to ensure that the persistent storage is functioning correctly.

+5. **Backup Regularly:**

+    - Implement regular backups of important data to minimize the impact of data corruption or loss.